 - You MUST arrive here with a valid CAC ID Card and PIN number and a valid Army Knowledge Online (AKO) account.
-You may self-register for an AKO account by going to www.us.army.mil, selecting the "Register for AKO account" near the login portion of the screen, and choosing the "Create a Joint Account" option.
-If you have issues creating an account, contact the US Student Division at (913) 684-7313/7327.
+You may self-register for an AKO account by going to www.us.army.mil.
+You will create a Guest Service Account and must have a sponsor.
+Please call 913-684-4673 for assistance with sponsorship.

-- Once you have written orders, fill out BIO DATA SHEET, and return electronically, or fax to (913) 684-2771/DSN 552-2771.
-If you have trouble opening the Bio Data Sheet, try saving the file to your desktop first, then open.
+- Once you have written orders, fill out the Personal Data Sheet, and return electronically, or fax to (913) 684-2771/DSN 552-2771.
+If you have trouble opening the Personal Data Sheet, try saving the file to your desktop first, then open.

 - The P920 Course is required for all inbound Marine students.
 It must be completed prior to the start of the Command and General Staff Officers' Course (CGSOC) course.
 Required courses are Organization, Doctrine, Logistics, military Decision-Making Process (MDMP) and Symbology.
 For information about the course contact us (see #7 below).

-- Until you get a permanent address here, you may have your mail forwarded to the Marine Corps Element at:
+- Until establishing a permanent address, you may have your mail and

 - If you have not yet contacted us, feel free to do so.
 The Marine Corps Element commercial telephone number is (913) 684-4673 or DSN 552-4673.
 Our email address is email@example.com.
 Fax number is (913) 684-2771.